Team-Omada/calendar-server/README.md

 npm run start
 ```

-### Testing database queries

-To connect to the database and write some queries, download [MySQLWorkbench](https://dev.mysql.com/downloads/workbench/) and enter the info on CC.
-Depending on the default settings you may need to go to the SSL tab and set the "Use SSL" option to "No".
-Otherwise you may get an error.

-### VSCode Extensions

-I would recommend downloading the ESLint and Prettier extensions to keep coding styles consistent!

 ### Commit conventions

-Just to organize our commits a bit, we could just use the "feat", "fix", "chore" convention from this [guide](https://www.conventionalcommits.org/en/v1.0.0/).
+Just to organize commits, we could just use the "feat", "fix", "chore" convention from this [guide](https://www.conventionalcommits.org/en/v1.0.0/).